tanelpoder/catbench/README.md

 There are two separate Python apps in this repo:

 * **CatVector** - a simple static embedding vector visualization app that shows a heatmap of individual vector/array values from various cat, dog and plane photos.
 Everything is precomputed and stored in text files, so you don't need PyTorch, GPUs or even a database
-* **CatBench** - a simple Python/Flask application using Postgres+pgvector similarity search queries (and joins to a regular TPCC schema) for playing around with vector similarity search based use cases
+* **CatBench** - a simple Python/Flask application using Postgres+pgvector similarity search queries (and joins to a regular TPCC schema) for playing with vector search use cases

 ## CatBench